CardiOmnics/Substrate-mechanics-LMNAfibroblast/README.md

 | Rigid-unstrained | Conventional rigid substrate (plastic), no mechanical stimulation | Hard |
 | Soft-unstrained | Soft substrate, no mechanical stimulation | Soft |
 | Soft-strained | Soft substrate with cyclic stretch applied (2.5D) | Stretch |

+## Credits

+The script PamDx_GTExanalysis.Rmd was written by @ and is included here with permission.